MatteoLai/EMG-envelopes/README.md

 This repo contains a Matlab code to evaluate the envelopes of EMG signals using literature techniques.

-The acquisiton of the signals in the code was made personally using an electromyograph machine and a dynamometer.
+The acquisiton of the signals in the code was made personally using a myograph and a dynamometer.